albertKengerli/teacher-journal-app/README.md

-# teacher-journal-app
+# Angular Teacher Journal

-Angular student task
+Browse different branches to see what was implented on each.